google/llvm-premerge-checks/docs/user_doc.md

 To sign up for the pre-merge tests, please add your user id to the [Herald rule](https://reviews.llvm.org/H511) triggering the builds.
 If you can't modify the rule yourself, please add a comment to [this issue](https://github.com/google/llvm-premerge-checks/issues/54) with your **Phabricator user name** and we'll add you.

+# Requirements

+To get a patch on Phabricator tested, the build server must be able to apply the patch on Phabricator to the checked out git repository.
+If you want to get your patch tested, please make sure that that either:

+* You set a git hash as `sourceControlBaseRevision` in Phabricator which is available on the github repository,
+* **or** you define the dependencies of your patch in Phabricator,
+* **or** your patch can be applied to the master branch.

+Only then can the build server apply the patch locally and run the builds and tests.

 # Integration in Phabricator